LIEP Frequently Asked Questions

 You must pay your tuition and fees by the end of the first week of classes.
 You can pay through the Bursar’s office either online or in person.
-Payments can be made by traveler’s check, cash, personal check, or credit card.
+Payments can be made by cash, personal check, wire transfer, or credit card.

 What will I study as a LIEP student?

-Your studies will depend on your level of English level.
+Your studies will depend on your English level.
 LIEP's curriculum is academically-focused.
-That is, we want to provide you with the language and study skills necessary to succeed in academic and professional settings.
+That is, we want to provide you with the language and study skills you need to succeed in academic and professional settings.
 Classes include Writing, Grammar, Reading, Listening-Speaking, and elective topics such as: Test Skills, New Orleans Culture, and Pronunciation.

 When does the program begin and end?